What you will study

 Registration for new students:

-IELTS starts six times a year – in January, March, May, July, September and November.
+IELTS starts three times a year – in January, May and September.